bloominstituteoftechnology/Sprint-Challenge--Computer-Architecture/ANSWERS.md

 1. Explain how the CPU provides concurrency:

+- Sinlge-core CPUs provide concurrency with timer interrupts that fire one time per second.
+When the interrupt occurs, CPU executes the interrupt handler.
+When it completes, the CPU returns to the previous state.

 2. Describe assembly language and machine language:

+Machine language is represented by a sequence of hexadecimal numbers, bytes, the instructions given to CPU as to what to do next.

+Assembly language is a more human readable version of the machine language, where the instructions and registers are represented by abbreviated names such as LDI, PRN, etc.

+In `10011001    # LDI R0,8`, `10011001` is machine language and `LDI R0,8` is assembly language.

 3. Why is 3D performance so much higher with a graphics card than without?

+Graphics Cards (GPUs) are more efficient than CPUs.
+They process data in parallel, and have a lot more ALUs than CPUs.

 4. Suggest the role that graphics cards play in machine learning:

+Object recognition for self-driving cars, face recognition, big data analysis, etc.